stuartfowler/CEMT/README.md

 These plugin packages can be installed by downloading the .zip file contained in a particular release, selecting `Help -> Resource/Plugin Manager` menu in CAMEO System Modeler, clicking `Import` and then selecting the .zip file you downloaded from the relase page.

 This will automatically install the following resources:
- - `Cyber_Profile.mdzip` and the latest ISM profile will be installed into your local `profiles` directory;
+ - `Cyber_Profile.mdzip`, the latest ISM profile and the profile for Australian Government Data Markings will be installed into your local `profiles` directory;
  - `CEMT_sample.mdzip` will be installed into your local `samples` directory;
  - the [Custom CEMT Diagrams](#custom-diagrams) will be installed into your local CAMEO environment; and
  - a CEMT_template will be installed into your local `template` directory.

 You will need to restart your CAMEO application, as prompted, to complete the install.

+> The `Data Markings and Classification` plugin is a pre-requisite for the CEMT.
+This is a standard plugin that is distributed with CATIA Magic Cyber Systems Engineer, but it is not enabled by default.
+This plugin must be enabled is the Plugin Manager.

 https://user-images.githubusercontent.com/7237737/188266915-c1b44035-d83e-4245-95e4-c5560ff38c44.mp4